I would like to make a pro bono contribution by volunteering in my individual capacity

 If your firm does not have a pro bono program and you would like to be involved in establishing one you can contact us for practical and confidential advice, or refer to the For law firms and practices section of this site.
 This section contains many useful resources; for example, the Australian Pro Bono Manual is a useful starting point.

-In 2007 the Centre established the National Pro Bono Aspirational Target of 35 hours of pro bono legal work per lawyer, which can be signed up to by individual solicitors and barristers.
+The Centre runs the National Pro Bono Target of 35 hours of pro bono legal work per lawyer, which can be signed up to by individual solicitors and barristers.
 The Target is a well-respected and widely adopted benchmark for measuring pro bono contributions in Australia.

 I am looking for disbursement assistance